Terri Janke

 Terri Janke is an Indigenous Australian lawyer of Wuthathi/Meriam heritage.
 She is considered a leading international authority on Indigenous cultural and intellectual property (ICIP), and is the Solicitor Director of Terri Janke and Company.
+She writes as a hobby.

 Early life and education

 Terri Janke was born in Cairns in Queensland, Australia, with Torres Strait Islander (Mer Island) and Aboriginal (Wuthathi) heritage, from Cape York Peninsula in North Queensland.

 She graduated from the University of New South Wales (BA LLB) in 1995.

 In 2019, Janke completed a PhD thesis at the Australian National University, entitled True Tracks: Indigenous Culture and Intellectual Property Principles for putting self-determination into Practice.
 She is also a graduate of the Australian Institute of Company Directors and LEADR Mediators.
 In 2021, Janke published a book based on her PhD entitled True Tracks: Respecting Indigenous Knowledge and Culture.
 The book is a resource for respecting Indigenous knowledge and culture, which draws on 20 years of her work on the True Tracks principles.